nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * has a need to manage a significant number of books and library users
-* prefer desktop apps over other types
+* has a need to quickly access a particular book or person
+* has a need to track if due dates of books borrowed are approaching/expired
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage users and books faster than a typical mouse/GUI driven app
+**Value proposition**: manage users and books faster, quickly find users or books faster than a typical mouse/GUI driven app

 ### User stories